That Promotes Your Well Being

 Over time, you help create a friendly dorm.

 Video above: Please don't overly worry about residence hall design.
 The adjacent low rise portion of Marks was Dr. V's residence hall and we managed to make friends and have lots of fun.
 The people there made up for its impersonal design elements.

-Note that Spencer and his roommate have taken steps to make their room very welcoming to others and in addition modified it so that their differing sleeping patterns do not disturb each other.
+Note though that Spencer and his roommate have taken steps to make their room very welcoming to others and in addition modified it so that their differing sleeping patterns do not disturb each other.
+Kudos to them!